Center for Economic and Policy Research: Brazil

 In 2008, Brazilian Foreign Secretary Celso Amorim cited CEPR's work to explain why Brazil had no interest in signing a free trade agreement with the United States.
-He said that the CEPR report concluded that the most severe impacts from the financial crisis of 2007–08 would be suffered by those economies most integrated to United States, those that have free trade agreements with the US.
+He said that the CEPR report concluded that the most severe impacts from the 2008 financial crisis would be suffered by those economies most integrated to United States, those that have free trade agreements with the US.

 Venezuela

 CEPR and its founder Mark Weisbrot have analysed and often written about the crisis in Venezuela.
-In an October 2012 op-ed for The New York Times, Weisbrot wrote that "[a]lthough some media have talked of Venezuela’s impending economic collapse for more than a decade, it hasn’t happened and is not likely to happen."
-In a July 2014 article for Fortune, Weisbrot said the Venezuelan economy had performed well for the period from 2004, when the government gained control of the oil industry from the opposition, to 2012.
-He said the problems which commenced in 2012 were mainly due to Venezuela's exchange rate system.
+In an October 2012 op-ed for The New York Times, Weisbrot wrote "[a]lthough some media have talked of Venezuela’s impending economic collapse for more than a decade, it hasn’t happened and is not likely to happen."
+In a July 2014 article, for Fortune, Weisbrot said the Venezuelan economy had performed well for the period from 2004, when the government gained control of the oil industry from the opposition, to 2012.
+He stated that, during the past two years, however a number of problems like the inflation and a shortage of essential consumer goods worsened.
+He said many problems are connected to the exchange rate system and for the things to get better, the government would have to bring inflation down and manage the transition to a new exchange rate regime.
 In a June 2016 article in The New York Times, Weisbrot wrote that "Washington has caused enormous damage to Venezuela in its relentless pursuit of 'regime change' for the last 15 years."
-He suggested the US end its intervention, which involved economic sanctions, funding of opposition groups and refusal to accept presidential election results.
+He suggested the US end its intervention, which he said included economic sanctions, funding of opposition groups and refusal to accept presidential election results.